Back to Kwikset Guides

 Symptoms

-• Auto-unlock does not trigger when arriving home even though Kwikset app shows you in geofence
+• Auto-unlock doesn't trigger arriving home despite app showing you in the geofence

-• Kwikset app geofence status shows Home but lock never sends the unlock command
+• Kwikset app geofence status shows Home but the lock never sends unlock

-• Lock responds to manual app lock and unlock but automated geofence trigger is completely dead
+• Lock responds to manual app lock/unlock but the geofence trigger is dead

-• Auto-unlock only fires if Kwikset app is manually opened in foreground while approaching home
+• Auto-unlock only fires if the app is manually opened in the foreground

-• Scheduled access codes also stopped working on specific dates after the same firmware update
+• Scheduled access codes also stopped working on specific dates after the update

 Recognize these?
 Here's what usually causes it.